near/docs/docs/develop/basics/hackathon-guide.md

 }
 ```

-When you call it in the frontend, you're having issues sending data similar to the error below:
+When you call it in the front-end, you're having issues sending data similar to the error below:

 ```ts
 "ABORT: unexpected string field null : 'YOUR DATA'".
 ```

-In the frontend you can fix this issue when you call contract.
+In the front-end you can fix this issue when you call contract.
 Because NEAR uses a JSON RPC API all methods are called using objects.

 Instead of calling: